nds-org/ndslabs/tests/e2e/README.md

 The test browsers should close automatically once your test suite(s) have concluded.

 Your console will print the results of running your e2e tests.

+# TODO
+* Expand test specs to encompass more use cases
+* Figure out how to verify e-mail addresses programmatically, or use ngMockE2E
+* Multiple browser support (firefox should be easy, but is not currently working)
+* BrowserMob support for collecting HAR data?